EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

 ## Roadmap

-1. Gaining Ground on Object Oriented Programming Concepts - Intro to Prototypal Inheritance
+1. Gaining Ground on Object Oriented Programming Concepts
-2. Arnold's Big New Blockbuster - Moving Away from Object Literals
+2. Arnold's Big New Blockbuster - Going Beyond from Object Literals
 3. We're Gonna Need an Army - Custom Constructor Function
 4. Arnold the Machine - Practice
-5. Arnold's Moronic Script - Lab
+5. Outro

-## 1. Gaining Ground on OOP Concepts
+## Gaining Ground on OOP Concepts
+![protoman](images/proto_inh.jpg)
 ### Intro to Prototypal Inheritance

-![protoman](images/proto_inh.jpg)

 As we already know, as developers we practice OOP techniques to craft our programs from models of real-world objects.